bencalder/urbit-constitution-client/README.md

 #### `buildOwnedShips(ethAddress, callback)`
-Returns an object loaded with the ships owned by `address`
+Returns an object loaded with the ships owned by `ethAddress`

 #### `getConstitutionOwner(callback)`